 Ocoee Scenic Byway | Ducktown – Cleveland

-Taking you through the peaceful scenery of the Chattahoochee National Forest, this scenic drive starts at SR 75 South and goes to the SR 180/348 South junction.
+Taking you through the peaceful scenery of the Chattahoochee National Forest and Blairsville, Georgia, this scenic drive starts at SR 75 South and goes to the State Route 180/348 South junction.
 It’s a little over 40 miles of valley and mountain views, including the ever-popular Brasstown Bald and many rushing waterfalls.
+You’ll also have an opportunity to explore historic Helen, GA, known for its old-world Bavarian charm!

 A Cozy Cabin for YOU

 After a day of scenic drives, you’ll need somewhere comfortable to call home.
-Our absolutely gorgeous Toccoa River Mist is a brand-new build (2021) in Blue Ridge, Georgia, that is stylish and fully outfitted with all the conveniences – and tons of extras – you’ll need for a fantastic North Georgia stay.
+We have some great cabin rentals for YOU to cozy up in.
+Our absolutely gorgeous Toccoa River Mist is a brand-new build (2021) in Blue Ridge, Georgia, that is stylish and fully outfitted with all the conveniences – and tons of extras – you’ll need for a fantastic North Georgia stay after a day on those winding mountain roads.
 Start the morning with coffee on the deck and a hearty breakfast made in the beautiful fully equipped kitchen before heading out on your scenic drive.
 Then come back to shoot pool, chat around the firepit, cozy up by the fireplace to watch TV, play shuffleboard and arcade games, or unwind on the amazing deck with an outdoor fireplace, seating, and big screen TV!